Default Image

 Uniforms must have distinct numbers for each player on a team.

 If a player bleeds on a uniform, it must be removed and replaced with a similar color shirt.
-(Replacement shirt does not need to have a number).

 Tee shirts of white or a complementary color may be worn under game jerseys.